monsele/DEX_TOKEN/README.md

-An ERC-20 Token with openzepplin
+An ERC-20 Token used for a decentrlized exchange